underscorenygren/metrics/README.md

 `make install-deps` and `make install-test` will install project prerequisites, such as localstack.

+After installing deps, run

+`make test`

+and make sure they pass.

+By default, localstack dependent tests will be skipped if localstack isn't running.

+To test aws integrations, run `make localstack`, to start localstack if you don't run it already.

 ### Conventions

 All Sources, Stages and Sinks are in the [./pkg](./pkg) directory,